sandio/testspace.test.ci/README.md

 ### Master

+The corresponding Testspace Project branch(space) `code churn` will represent the `Testspace` repo changes.

 This branch will be used to generate the pre-canned content used by the other branches.

 Starting with pre-canned `results.xml`: